leinonen/go-lisp/README.md

 - `(cons elem lst)` - Prepend an element to a list
 - `(length lst)` - Get the number of elements in a list
 - `(empty? lst)` - Check if a list is empty

+### Comments
+- `;` - Line comments (from semicolon to end of line are ignored)
+- Comments can appear anywhere in the code
+- Useful for documenting code and adding explanations

 ### Advanced Function Features
 - **First-class functions**: Functions can be stored in variables, passed as arguments, and returned from other functions